canonical/kafka-operator/docs/index.md

 Charmed Kafka is an open-source operator that makes it easier to manage Apache Kafka, with built-in support for enterprise features.

 Charmed Kafka is built on top of [Juju](https://juju.is/) and reliably simplifies the deployment, scaling, design, and management of Apache Kafka in production.
 Additionally, you can use the charm to manage your Kafka clusters with automation capabilities.
 It also offers replication, TLS, password rotation, easy-to-use application integration, and monitoring.
-Charmed Kafka operates Apache Kafka on physical, Virtual Machines (VM) and other wide range of cloud and cloud-like environments, including AWS, Azure, OpenStack and VMWare.
+Charmed Kafka operates Apache Kafka on physical systems, Virtual Machines (VM) and a wide range of cloud and cloud-like environments, including AWS, Azure, OpenStack and VMWare.

 Charmed Kafka is a solution designed and developed for helping organizations and DB administrators automating Apache Kafka operations management from day 0 to day 2, across multiple cloud environments and substrates.